 David loves to tinker with his truck.
 He has already customized many aspects of it, from the Weather Tech floor mats to the black Tacoma badges on the doors, and plans to do much more.
 When it came time to add some bass, he opted for the Sound Ordnance B-8PT powered sub.
 Rather than pay $75 to a local installer, David rolled up his sleeves for a new experience.

 If you're looking for a (very) small car that's made for living in the city, the Fiat 500 is a great choice.
+It's economical, easy to park, and a ton of fun to drive.
 If you're looking for ideas on how to upgrade the Cinquecento's rather weak factory stereo, you've come to the right place.

 Eric G. from Willamsville, NY, wanted to get his 2006 Pontiac Grand Prix GXP's system to sound less harsh and more bass-heavy.
 After trial and error with different components, he ended up with some JL Audio speakers and a sweet Pioneer AVH-P3400BH DVD receiver, among other pieces of gear.